henrysammarfo/avalanche-yield-orchestrator/DEMO_DAY_SUBMISSION.md

 **Remember**: You have a working product that's actually live on testnet.
 This is a huge advantage over teams with just mockups or prototypes.
 Emphasize the real, working nature of your system!

 **Key Message**: "We're not building the future - we're building it now, and it's already working."

+**CLI-First Strategy**: "We built the CLI first because it gets us to market faster and validates our core technology.
+Users can start today, and the beautiful web interface is coming next."